-I’m not a phone-in parent.
-I’m here with our kids every day.
-I know what they’re reading, I know what they watch on television (not much of anything, because there isn’t much worth the time), I know what they eat and if they’ve brushed their teeth and how many hours of sleep they’ve had.
-Our family is the center of my life.
-Balancing my partnership with Sam with being Katie’s mother and becoming a step-mother to Sam’s kids is very delicate — blending families isn’t easy.
-We’re having to come to consensus on one set of rules for everybody, adjust to differing family traditions, etc. It isn’t easy —in fact, it’s one of the biggest challenges in our lives, and I figure it’s likely to stay that way for a long time.
-Fortunately Sam and I share the same value system and agree on the big things.
+I wasn’t a phone-in parent.
+I was at home with our kids every day.
+I knew what they were reading, what they watched on television, what they ate, if they’d brushed their teeth, and how many hours of sleep they’d had.
+Our family was the center of my life.
+Balancing my partnership with Sam with being Katie’s mother and being stepmother to Sam’s kids was a delicate process.
+Blending families wasn’t easy.
+We had to come to a consensus on one set of rules for everybody, adjust to different family traditions, etc. It wasn’t easy.
+In fact, it was one of the biggest challenges in our lives.
+Fortunately, Sam and I shared the same values and agreed on the big things.

-Being a parent is absolutely the most wonderful thing I’ve ever experienced.
-It’s beautiful, exhilarating, and unique.
-It is also tiring, exasperating, and sometimes frightening as hell when you stop to think about the fact that you’re wholly responsible for the well-being and training of this marvelous little person, and that what you do now will set the tone for her entire life.
-The responsibility can be daunting – but the rewards are worth it.
-It isn’t something I’d ever do lightly, though, and I’m not sure I’d be eager to have another child.
-I regard every bit of it is an unexpected gift, though, as I was told I would not be able to have children without fertility treatments, and possibly not at all.
+Being a parent was absolutely the most wonderful thing I’ve ever experienced.
+It was beautiful, exhilarating, and unique.
+It was also tiring, exasperating, and sometimes frightening as hell when I occasionally stopped to think about the fact that I was wholly responsible for the well-being and training of this marvelous little person, and that what I did would set the tone for her entire life.
+The responsibility could be daunting, but the rewards were worth it.
+It isn’t something I’d ever do lightly.
+I regarded every bit of it as an unexpected gift, though, as I was told I would not be able to have children without fertility treatments, and possibly not at all.

 Even the parents who are mature people in other parts of their lives often seem to be going at parenting in a very haphazard fashion, without actually thinking about long-term goals or philosophies.
 My parents had this odd idea that the whole point of rearing children isn’t to make them good kids, but to bring up responsible people.
-I share that belief, and I’ve always kept in mind that I want my daughter to be somebody I want to be around —which means it is necessary to teach her to behave so she’s pleasant company, to make sure she has a good work ethic, and to be sure she has a strong ethical grounding —and to make sure she knows how to laugh, at herself and the world around her.
-I want to give her a good education, especially in knowing how to learn.
-I want to be sure she knows how to take care of herself and can live independently —hence she’s had chores and helped around the house since she was old enough to imitate me as I dusted.
+I share that belief, and I always kept in mind that I wanted my daughter to be somebody I wanted to be around.
+That means it was necessary to teach her to behave so she was pleasant company, to make sure she had a good work ethic, to be sure she had a strong ethical grounding, and to make sure she knew how to laugh, at herself and the world around her.
+I wanted to give her a good education, especially in knowing how to learn.
+I wanted to be sure she knew how to take care of herself and could live independently, so she had chores and helped around the house since the time she was old enough to imitate me as I dusted.

-While I won’t claim my parents did a perfect job with their kids, they raised three kids to adulthood and all of us are mature, responsible people who are supporting ourselves.
-None of us has ever been in any kind of legal trouble, none of us has ever had a substance abuse problem (or even experimented to any great extent), none of us have had any unwanted pregnancies, and we’re all on reasonably good terms with each other despite the fact that we have little in common other than blood.
-I happen to think they did a pretty good job, so in many ways I’ve chosen to emulate them.
+While I won’t claim my parents did a perfect job with us, they raised three people to adulthood and all of us are mature, responsible people who are supporting ourselves.
+None of us has ever been in any kind of legal trouble, none of us has ever had a substance abuse problem, none of us have had any unwanted pregnancies, and we’re all on reasonably good terms with each other despite the fact that we have very little in common other than blood.
+I think they did a pretty good job, so in many ways, I chose to emulate them.

-I don’t believe in turning over any of my responsibility as a parent to the state or the church or anyone else, so I homeschool Katie.
-I monitor what she reads and what she sees and how much time she’s spending with whom.
-If she’s online, I’m right there with her.
-There are people we don’t socialize with because they or their children are poorly behaved or extremely bigoted, and I don’t want my daughter picking up bad habits or poisonous beliefs from them —even if we happen to be related to those people.
+I didn’t believe in turning over any of my responsibility as a parent to the state or the church or anyone else, so I homeschooled Katie.
+I monitored what she read and what she saw and how much time she spent with whom.
+If she was online, I was right there with her at a young age, and later I monitored things closely.
+There are people we didn’t socialize with because they or their children were poorly behaved or extremely bigoted, and I didn’t want my daughter picking up bad habits or poisonous beliefs from them even if we happened to be related to those people.

-While my politics differ greatly from those of Marion Wright Edelman, I find her 25 Lessons for Life an excellent reminder.
+While my politics differed greatly from those of Marion Wright Edelman, I found her 25 Lessons for Life an excellent reminder.